MxFrgsn/COMP1004-Project/README.md

     1. Clone this repository to your local machine.
     2. Ensure python is installed on your device.
+    -   Visual Studio Code is an alternative.
     3. Run the bat file to start a local web server, allowing the JSON file to be accessed.
     -   Alternatively, Run the task '> Live Preview: Start Server' within Visual Studio Code.
     4. Open the index.html file in your web browser.
     5. Log in with existing credentials from the json file or sign up for a new account.
-    6. Customize the test options and start the typing test.
+    6. Customize the test options and start the typing test by typing in the input field.

 __Credits__